-The prevent duty requires that all staff are aware of the signs that a child may be vulnerable to radicalisation.
+The prevent duty requires that all staff are aware of the signs that a child may be susceptible to radicalisation.
 The risks include, but are not limited to, political, environmental, animal rights, or faith based extremism that may lead to a child becoming radicalised.
-All staff will receive Prevent training/undertaken e-learning/received awareness training in order that they can identify the signs of children being radicalised.
+All staff will receive Prevent training in order that they can identify the signs of children being radicalised.

 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
-Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
+Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility.
 Similarly, radicalisation and the grooming of children can occur through many different methods, such as social media or the internet, and at different settings.

 As part of the preventative process resilience to radicalisation will be built through the promotion of fundamental British values through the curriculum.
-Any child who is considered vulnerable to radicalisation will be referred by the DSL to Hampshire children's social care, where the concerns will be considered in the MASH process.
-If the police prevent officer considers the information to be indicating a level of risk a "channel panel" will be convened and the school will attend and support this process.
+Any child who is considered susceptible to radicalisation will be referred by the DSL or DDSL using the National Referral Form: Prevent | Hampshire County Council (hants.gov.uk).
+The Counter Terrorism Police and Children's Services through MASH will then be informed.
+If the Counter Terrorism Police consider the information to be indicating a level of risk a "channel panel" will be convened and the school will attend and support this process.